mlflow/mlflow/docs/source/llms/tracing/index.rst

 Searching for Traces
 ^^^^^^^^^^^^^^^^^^^^

-You can search for traces based on various criteria using the ``search_traces`` method.
+You can search for traces based on various criteria using the :py:meth:`mlflow.client.MlflowClient.search_traces` method.
 This method allows you to filter traces by experiment IDs, filter strings, and other parameters.

 .. code-block:: python